ome/bioformats/docs/sphinx/formats/options.rst

 -----

-Options can be used via the command line with :doc:`showinf -option </users/comlinetools/display>`, in ImageJ via the :doc:`configuration window </users/imagej/features>`, or via the API using the :javadoc:`DynamicMetadataOptions class <loci/formats/in/DynamicMetadataOptions.html>`.
+Options can be used via the command line with :option:`showinf -option`, in ImageJ via the :doc:`configuration window </users/imagej/features>`, or via the API using the :javadoc:`DynamicMetadataOptions class <loci/formats/in/DynamicMetadataOptions.html>`.